-Selection Criteria for Die-Cut 3M™ EMI/RFI Shielding and Grounding Tapes
+10 Best Selection Criteria for 3M™ Shielding & Grounding Tapes

 Electromagnetic Interference (EMI) and Radio Frequency Interference (RFI) can cause EMI noise, crosstalk, low signal-to-noise ratio, poor signal reception, higher error rates, and slower communication speeds, negatively impacting sensitive analog circuits and sensors.
 Higher frequencies, electronic components in closer proximity, and increasingly complex products compound the challenge.

-1 - Are you trying to provide EMI shielding, grounding, or both?
+1. Are you looking for EMI shielding, grounding, or both?

 The first question may seem basic, but in our experience, it is a critical starting point, as even seasoned engineers sometimes confuse the two terms.
-You don’t need EMI shielding in order to ground signals, but you do need grounding in order to shield EMI.
+You don’t need EMI shielding to ground signals but grounding to shield EMI.
 3M has tapes that perform both functions, so the answer to this question is the first step to narrowing down your options.

 3M™ Electrically Conductive Tapes offer solutions to address a range of applications with 0.01 - 10 Ω (ohms) electrical resistance on the Z-axis and 0.01 – 50 Ω electrical resistance on the XY-axis.

-Because the Contact R required can vary depending on the substrate, it is important that we know the material makeup and surface characteristics that you are working with.
-This will help our team and our partners at 3M identify how easy or hard it will be to conductively ground to that surface.
+Because the Contact R required can vary depending on the substrate, we must know the material makeup and surface characteristics you are working with.
+This will help our team, and our partners at 3M identify how easy or hard it will be to conductively ground to that surface.

-Gold, for example, is a good substrate for grounding signals.
+Gold, for example, is a suitable substrate for grounding signals.
 Stainless steel can be more difficult, depending on the oxide layer thickness.
-As a rule, anytime there is an extra layer to protect a substrate it will be harder to bond to and sufficiently ground signals so a higher level of adhesion will be needed.
+As a rule, anytime there is an extra layer to protect a substrate, it will be harder to bond to and sufficiently ground signals, so a higher level of adhesion will be needed.

 Even a microscopic gap at the bond line between two substrates can cause EMI energy to escape and lead to EMI noise and crosstalk, which results in poor signal, higher error rates, and slower communication speeds.
 The right die-cut 3M™ Electrically Conductive Tape can fill the gap, providing a 100% seal that significantly reduces these issues.

-In order to optimize EMI shielding effectiveness, particularly at high frequencies, it is essential that the tape wets-out properly to completely fill the gap between the two substrates and create a stronger bond.
-This is where knowing the flatness and/or surface imperfections of the substrate comes into play.
+To optimize EMI shielding effectiveness, particularly at high frequencies, the tape must wet-out adequately to fill the gap between the two substrates and create a stronger bond.
+This is where knowing the substrate's flatness and/or surface imperfections comes into play.
 Surface characteristics can impact the tape’s ability to conform, fill gaps, and bend around curves.

 - XYZ-Axis Tapes provide an interconnection between substrates through the adhesive thickness (Z-axis) as well as electrical conductivity in the plane of the adhesive (XY-axis)

-- Z-Axis Tapes provide an interconnection between substrates through the adhesive thickness (Z-axis) but are spaced enough apart so that they are also electrically insulating in the plane of the adhesive.
+- Z-Axis Tapes interconnect between substrates through the adhesive thickness (Z-axis).
+Still, they are spaced enough apart so that they are also electrically insulating in the plane of the adhesive.